altbert/Whatsapp_speech_to_text/README.md

   - HOST_ADDRESS=whisper_api
   - CHROME_DATA_PATH="/app/data/"
 - If you want to use the code outside docker, you just have to edit the env variables in the index.js file.

+### TODO
+- [ ] Only transcribe if the audio is replied with "!tran"
+- [ ] Send "!tran" from my chat and also transcribe the audio.
+For now only messages send by contacts will be transcribed.